Z Codes Reimbursement

 What Are Z Codes?

-CMS Z codes were created for billing social determinants of health; however, they are not tied to reimbursements.
-There are ten categories, z55-z65, with one-hundred sub-categories:
+CMS Z codes were created for billing social determinants of health.
+Originally z-codes were not tied to reimbursements, screenings, or assessments.

 Lowering clinical care costs means that payers hold providers accountable for data reporting on specific measures.
 Examples include reducing hospital readmissions, using healthcare technology, and improving preventative care.